 - Official Website www.northpointe.com

 - Bank Product Offerings Checking, savings, money markets, CDs

 - Customer Service Call Monday to Friday 8 a.m. to 6 p.m.
 (Eastern) at 888-672-5626.
 Email, secure message, and chat support are also available.

 Who Is Northpointe Bank Best For?

-Northpointe Bank offers competitive interest rates and a wide range of home lending products.
-It also acts as an insurance agent for home, auto, condo, and renters insurance policies.
+Northpointe Bank offers competitive interest rates and a range of accounts.
 The bank is best for customers who:

 - Want competitive interest rates on savings accounts

 - Are interested in a range of low-cost checking and savings accounts from one bank

 - Live in the Grand Rapids, Michigan area

 Thanks to mobile banking, you can use Northpointe as an online-only bank from anywhere in the U.S. That, along with low fees and competitive interest rates, may be enough to tempt you to sign up, even if you don’t have a branch near home.
 Online banking transfers are free to other banks and you can add funds to your accounts with mobile banking deposits using your smartphone and the Northpointe Bank app.